Frequently Asked Questions

 The Self-Study can also provide important recommendations for improvement and innovation, both self-identified by the institution, and recommended by the visiting peer-review Team.

 What is the purpose of reaccreditation?

 With the success of students being our highest priority, SUNY Brockport is committed to continually work to improve its educational programs, resources, facilities, and services.
-Reaccreditation includes an extensive evaluation of how well the College’s programs, resources, facilities and services fulfill its mission to foster student success.
+Reaccreditation includes an extensive evaluation of how well the University’s programs, resources, facilities and services fulfill its mission to foster student success.

 The reaccreditation process takes place every 10 years (following the 2017-2018 academic year, the cycle is every eight years), and involves two stages of evaluation: a campus-wide Self Study, and an on-site evaluation by a team of experts from the Middle States Commission on Higher Education (MSCHE).
-The reaccreditation process is an opportunity to assess the extent to which we are accomplishing the shared vision of our institution and serves as a point of departure for charting the future direction of the College and building towards a better Brockport.
+The reaccreditation process is an opportunity to assess the extent to which we are accomplishing the shared vision of our institution and serves as a point of departure for charting the future direction of the University and building towards a better Brockport.

 What is SUNY Brockport’s Mission?

 SUNY Brockport’s Strategic Plan outlines the institutions mission, vision, values, promise and goals.

 Who is reaccrediting SUNY Brockport?

 The Middle States Commission on Higher Education(MSCHE) is a voluntary membership association that “defines, maintains, and promotes educational excellence across institutions with diverse missions, student populations, and resources.”
 As a participating institution, The University engages in a self-study process every 10 years (following the 2017-2018 academic year, the cycle is every eight years).